vin-2-real/Vins-Backend/README.md

 ## Installation

 Go To Releases And Click On The Vins.Backend.zip
-NOT THE SOURCE CODE ONES THEY ARE V1
+NOT THE SOURCE CODE ONES THEY ARE V1 after that run Vins Backend the exe not the bat file!

 ## Features